CallHoganZhang/ML_Pro/readme.md

 In the tree_weather project,i want to predict the weather by randomForest algorithm.
 In this project,I tring to the one_hot coding,you can processing your data by this method.
+Through this method,we can get digit rather than other features like male, location which comtuer can not process it.
 I test the capability of this model through method in different amount data, different features.
 You can find these difference result in different amount or different features.
 Besides, I also paint some picture through matplot,you can observer the tendency